9 Common Parlor Palm Problems (And How to Fix Them)

 1. Spotted Brown Leaves

-The parlor palm prefers darker places in a home than other table palm varieties might.
+The parlor palm prefers darker places in a home than other table palm varieties.
 It does not tolerate direct sun in any way, which is the main culprit for burning leaves and strange discoloration.

 A common issue you will see if your parlor palm is exposed to too much direct sunlight is spotted brown leaves.
 These leaves will be practically burnt and cannot be fixed.